girlscript/winter-of-contributing/C_CPP/Competitive Programming/basic_string_problems.md

 ## **Basic problems on string**
-## 1.Compare the two string entered by user, if they are equal print 0 otherwise 1.
+## 1.Compare two strings entered by user, if they are equal print 0 otherwise 1.

 code in c++